-Networks and subnets in xneelo cloud
+Networks and subnets in xneelo Cloud

 Networks provide connectivity for your cloud resources.
 In xneelo Cloud, public networks provide internet access, while private networks let you create isolated, secure environments using subnets.